-- The infrastructure item to which it relates must have been funded by the CFI (i.e. it appears on the proposal or updated budget and/or the final financial report). - The CFI-funded infrastructure project to which it relates must have been approved after July 1, 2001.
-However, projects funded under the Canada Research Chairs Infrastructure Fund, Career Awards and the international funds are not eligible for funding from the IOF. - The CFI-funded infrastructure project to which it relates must have passed the stage of award finalization.
+- The item to which it relates must have been funded by the CFI (i.e. it appears on the proposal or updated budget and/or the final financial report). - The CFI-funded infrastructure project to which it relates must have been approved after July 1, 2001.
+However, projects funded under the Canada Research Chairs Infrastructure Fund (2000-2006), Career Awards (2002-2006) and the international funds (2002 and 2007) are not eligible for funding from the IOF. - The CFI-funded infrastructure project to which it relates must have passed the stage of award finalization.
 An award agreement would therefore be in place for the project. - The operating and maintenance activities are needed to ensure the infrastructure can be used to carry out the proposed research. - The infrastructure must still be used for research purposes.
 There is no maximum number of years for which the IOF funding can be claimed, as long as the infrastructure is still being used for research purposes during the period claimed.